wilsonrljr/sysidentpy/docs/book/10-Case-Studies.md

 Measurement noise sources $e_u(t)$ and $e_y(t)$ are minimal compared to $e_x(t)$.
 The system's inputs and process noise are generated using an Arbitrary Waveform Generator (AWG), specifically the Agilent/HP E1445A, sampling at $78125 Hz$, synchronized with an acquisition system (Agilent/HP E1430A) to ensure phase coherence and prevent leakage errors.
 Buffering between the acquisition cards and the system's inputs and outputs minimizes measurement equipment distortion.

-The benchmark provides two standard test signals through the benchmarking website: a random phase multisine and a sine-sweep signal.
-Both signals have an $rms$ value of $0.71 Vrms$ and cover frequencies from DC to $15 kHz$ (excluding DC).
+The benchmark provides two standard test signals through the benchmarking website: a random phase multi sine and a sine-sweep signal.
+Both signals have a $rms$ value of $0.71 Vrms$ and cover frequencies from DC to $15 kHz$ (excluding DC).
 The sine-sweep spans this frequency range at a rate of $4.29 MHz/min$.
 These test sets serve as targets for evaluating the model's performance, emphasizing accurate representation under varied conditions.

 The Wiener-Hammerstein benchmark highlights three primary nonlinear system identification challenges: